sairam2661/Venmurasu-Project-1/README.md

 ## Stage 4 (Using GoogleTrans)

 In this stage, we use other translation models available and evaluate their performance.
 We  decided to use the [GoogleTrans](https://py-googletrans.readthedocs.io/en/latest/) which is a library that implements the [Google Translate Ajax API](https://translate.google.com/).
+The files were translated using `translate-gt.py`, and were pushed to [translations-gt](https://github.com/sairam2661/Venmurasu-Project-1/tree/main/translations-gt).

+## Stage 5 (Using GoogleTrans)

-Similar to `Stage 3`, we compute the **BLEU scores** for the machine translated files obtained using this API.
-The machine translated files and other required sources are available in [Folder name](Folder link).
+In this stage, we compute the **BLEU scores** for the machine translated files obtained using this API.
+The program used to calculate the **BLEU scores**, `bleu_score_gt.py` are available in [evaluation-gt](https://github.com/sairam2661/Venmurasu-Project-1/tree/main/evaluation-gt).

-## Stage 5

 The resultant **BLEU scores** were,